kevancress/MeasureIt_ARCH/README.md

  * Locate your platform and Blender installation specific Blender addons directory:
    * On Windows, this is usually `/Program Files/Blender Foundation/...`
    * On Mac, this is usually `/Applications/Blender.app/Contents/Resources/BLENDER_VERSION/scripts/addons`
    * There is alsoa  __major gotcha__ regarding the git master version should you wish to use the module in conjunction with other add-ons such as BlenderBIM.
-In this case, you will need to rename the directory as follows: `mv MeasureIt-ARCH MeasureIt_ARCH`.
+In this case, you will need to rename the directory as follows: `mv MeasureIt_ARCH MeasureIt_ARCH`.
 This is because Python does not support dashes in library names.

 ## Features & User Interface